 How does it work ?

 Possibly Effective for

-Gastrointestinal (GI) tract blockage: There is a concern that using huperzine A might make GI blockage worse.
-That is because huperzine A can increase mucous and fluid secretions in the intestine, causing "congestion."
-If you have a GI tract blockage, check with your healthcare provider before you use huperzine A.
+Gastrointestinal (GI) tract blockage: Huperzine A might make GI blockage worse.
+If you have a GI tract blockage, check with your healthcare provider before using huperzine A.

-Urinary tract or reproductive system blockage: There is a concern that using huperzine A might make blockage of the urinary or reproductive system worse.
-That is because huperzine A can increase mucous and fluid secretions in these organs, causing "congestion."
-If you have a urinary tract or reproductive system blockage, check with your healthcare provider before you use huperzine A.
+Urinary tract blockage: Huperzine A might make blockage of the urinary tract worse.
+If you have a urinary tract blockage, check with your healthcare provider before using huperzine A.

 Be cautious with this combination